spdx/spdx-spec/docs/serializations.md

 A collection of elements may be serialized in multiple formats.

-An SpdxDocument element represents the common properties of a collection of elements across all serialization data formats within the model.
+An SpdxDocument element represents a collection of elements across all serialization data formats within the model.

 The actual serialized bytes is represented by an Artifact element within the